Machine Learning-based Hydrological Models for Flash Floods: A Systematic Literature Review

 Abstract

-Results and Discussion: There has been a notable increase in publications investigating ML techniques for flash flood modeling over the last few years.
-Most studies focus on regions in China (36%) and the United States (11%).
-Of the total of selected papers, more than 90% used as input data just one or an exclusive combination of the following measurements: discharge, rainfall, and water level.
-From this set, the combination of discharge and rainfall appears in almost half of the papers.
+Results and Discussion: there has been a notable increase in publications investigating ML techniques for flash flood modeling 33 over the last few years.
+Most of the studies are performed in China (38%).
+In 49 out of 50 of the selected papers used as input data 34 just one or an exclusive combination of the following measurements: discharge, rainfall, and water level.
+From this set, the 35 combination of discharge and rainfall appears in almost 40% of the papers.
+Notably, 60% of the studies utilize the long short-term 36 memory (LSTM) method.
+No method consistently outperforms all others in the selected papers.
+Unfortunately, only 10% of the 37 selected articles provide access to their data.
+We recommend integration into early warning systems, development and 38 dissemination of benchmarks, publication of successful case studies, and multidisciplinary collaboration.

 DOI